 Officials from Georgia and Michigan have responded to the Texas suit by denying all claims.
 Georgia’s deputy secretary of state, Jordan Fuchs, called the lawsuit “false and irresponsible” in a statement released shortly after news broke.
 “Texas alleges that there are 80,000 forged signatures on absentee ballots in Georgia,” Fuchs continued.
 “But they don’t bring forward a single person who this happened to.
 That’s because it didn’t happen.”
 Michigan Attorney General Dana Nessel described the suit as a “publicity stunt” that is “beneath the dignity” of Paxton’s office.

 Some legal experts believe that the unprecedented case will have a difficult time proving that it is more than a piece of political theatre.
-In order to have legitimate grounds to sue, the state of Texas would need to show evidence of injury as a direct result of each of the states voting in favor of Biden over Trump.
+In order to have legitimate grounds to sue, the state of Texas would need to show evidence of injury as a direct result of each of the states voting in favour of Biden over Trump.
 For this reason, experts theorize that the Supreme Court justices might dismiss the case.
 Simply put, Texas must establish just cause and it can’t be “just ‘cause” they don’t like the election results.

 Trump and his associates have been accused of purposely trying to reduce public confidence in the integrity of U.S. elections in an attempt to undermine American democracy and subvert the will of the voters.
 Still, it seems as though they have not exhausted their list of lawsuits before finally accepting the results of the election.
 But like their other attempts, this one seems destined to fail.